-Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR; some cases reported with pulmonary hypertension (including pulmonary arterial hypertension) as a secondary event.
-The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
+Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR; some cases were reported with pulmonary hypertension (including pulmonary arterial hypertension) as a secondary event.
+The incidence of grade 3 and 4 noninfectious pneumonitis was up to 4% and up to 0.2%, respectively.
 Fatal outcomes have been observed.
 Monitor for clinical symptoms or radiological changes.
-Opportunistic infections such as Pneumocystis jiroveci pneumonia (PJP) should be considered in the differential diagnosis.
-Manage noninfectious pneumonitis by dose interruption until symptoms resolve, follow with a dose reduction, and consider the use of corticosteroids.
-Discontinue AFINITOR if toxicity recurs at grade 3 or for grade 4 cases.
-For patients who require use of corticosteroids, prophylaxis for PJP may be considered.
+Consider opportunistic infections such as Pneumocystis jiroveci pneumonia (PJP) in the differential diagnosis.
+For grade 2 to 4 noninfectious pneumonitis, withhold or permanently discontinue AFINITOR based on severity.
+Corticosteroids may be indicated until clinical symptoms resolve.
+Administer prophylaxis for PJP when concomitant use of corticosteroids or other immunosuppressive agents is required.
 The development of pneumonitis has been reported even at a reduced dose.

-Infections: AFINITOR has immunosuppressive properties and may predispose patients to bacterial, fungal, viral, or protozoal infections (including those with opportunistic pathogens).
-Localized and systemic infections, including pneumonia, mycobacterial infections, other bacterial infections; invasive fungal infections such as aspergillosis, candidiasis, or PJP; and viral infections, including reactivation of hepatitis B virus, have occurred.
-Some of these infections have been severe (eg, leading to sepsis, respiratory failure, or hepatic failure) or fatal.
-Physicians and patients should be aware of the increased risk of infection with AFINITOR.
-Treatment of preexisting invasive fungal infections should be completed prior to starting treatment.
-Monitor for signs and symptoms of infection and institute appropriate treatment promptly; interruption or discontinuation of AFINITOR should be considered.
-Discontinue AFINITOR if invasive systemic fungal infection is diagnosed and institute appropriate antifungal treatment.
+Infections: AFINITOR has immunosuppressive properties and may predispose patients to bacterial, fungal, viral, or protozoal infections, including those with opportunistic pathogens.
+Localized and systemic infections, including pneumonia, mycobacterial infections, other bacterial infections; invasive fungal infections, such as aspergillosis, candidiasis, or PJP; and viral infections, including reactivation of hepatitis B virus, have occurred.
+Some of these infections have been severe (eg, sepsis, septic shock, or resulting in multisystem organ failure) or fatal.
+The incidence of grade 3 and 4 infections was up to 10% and up to 3%, respectively.
+Complete treatment of preexisting invasive fungal infections prior to starting treatment.
+Monitor for signs and symptoms of infection.
+Withhold or permanently discontinue AFINITOR based on severity of infection.
+Administer prophylaxis for PJP when concomitant use of corticosteroids or other immunosuppressive agents is required.

-Angioedema With Concomitant Use of Angiotensin-Converting Enzyme (ACE) Inhibitors: Patients taking concomitant ACE inhibitor therapy may be at increased risk for angioedema (eg, swelling of the airways or tongue, with or without respiratory impairment).
-In a pooled analysis of randomized double-blind oncology clinical trials, the incidence of angioedema in patients taking everolimus with an ACE inhibitor was 6.8% compared to 1.3% in the control arm with an ACE inhibitor.
+Angioedema With Concomitant Use of Angiotensin-Converting Enzyme (ACE) Inhibitors: Patients taking concomitant ACE inhibitor with AFINITOR may be at increased risk for angioedema (eg, swelling of the airways or tongue, with or without respiratory impairment).
+In a pooled analysis of randomized double-blind oncology clinical trials, the incidence of angioedema in patients taking AFINITOR with an ACE inhibitor was 6.8% compared to 1.3% in the control arm with an ACE inhibitor.
 Permanently discontinue AFINITOR for angioedema.

-Oral Ulceration: Mouth ulcers, stomatitis, and oral mucositis have occurred in patients treated with AFINITOR at an incidence ranging from 44% to 78% across the clinical trial experience.
+Stomatitis: Stomatitis, including mouth ulcers and oral mucositis, has occurred in patients treated with AFINITOR at an incidence ranging from 44% to 78% across the clinical trial experience.
 Grade 3/4 stomatitis was reported in 4% to 9% of patients.
 Stomatitis most often occurs within the first 8 weeks of treatment.
 When starting AFINITOR, initiating dexamethasone alcohol-free oral solution as a swish and spit mouthwash reduces the incidence and severity of stomatitis.
-If stomatitis does occur, mouthwashes and/or other topical treatments are recommended, but alcohol-, hydrogen peroxide-, iodine-, or thyme-containing mouthwashes should be avoided.
+If stomatitis does occur, mouthwashes and/or other topical treatments are recommended, but alcohol-, hydrogen peroxide-, iodine-, or thyme-containing products should be avoided.
 Antifungal agents should not be used unless fungal infection has been diagnosed.

-Impaired Wound Healing: Everolimus delays wound healing and increases the occurrence of wound-related complications like wound dehiscence, wound infection, incisional hernia, lymphocele, and seroma.
+Impaired Wound Healing: AFINITOR delays wound healing and increases the occurrence of wound-related complications like wound dehiscence, wound infection, incisional hernia, lymphocele, and seroma.
 These wound-related complications may require surgical intervention.
 Exercise caution with the use of AFINITOR in the perisurgical period.

 Embryo-Fetal Toxicity: Fetal harm can occur if AFINITOR is administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
-Advise female patients of reproductive potential of the potential risk to a fetus and to use effective contraception while using AFINITOR and for 8 weeks after the last dose.
+Advise female patients of reproductive potential to avoid becoming pregnant and to use effective contraception during treatment with AFINITOR and for 8 weeks after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with AFINITOR and for 4 weeks after the last dose.

 Adverse Reactions: The most common adverse reactions (incidence ≥30%) were stomatitis (63%), infections (58%), diarrhea (41%), peripheral edema (39%), fatigue (37%), and rash (30%).
-The most common grade 3/4 adverse reactions (incidence ≥5%) were infections (11%), stomatitis (9%), diarrhea (9%), fatigue (5%), and hyperglycemia (5%).
+The most common grade 3/4 adverse reactions (incidence ≥5%) were infections (11%), stomatitis (9%), diarrhea (9%), and fatigue (5%).

-Laboratory Abnormalities: The most common laboratory abnormalities (incidence ≥50%, all grades) were anemia (81%), hypercholesterolemia (71%), lymphopenia (66%), elevated aspartate transaminase (57%), and hyperglycemia (55%).
-The most common grade 3/4 laboratory abnormalities (incidence ≥5%) were lymphopenia (17%), hyperglycemia (6%), elevated alanine transaminase (6%), hypokalemia (6%), and anemia (5%).
+Laboratory Abnormalities: The most common laboratory abnormalities (incidence ≥50%, all grades) were anemia (81%), hypercholesterolemia (71%), lymphopenia (66%), increased aspartate transaminase (57%), and hyperglycemia (55%).
+The most common grade 3/4 laboratory abnormalities (incidence ≥5%) were lymphopenia (16%), hyperglycemia (6%), hypokalemia (6%), increased alanine transaminase (5%), and anemia (5%).